Towards Avoiding the Data Mess: Industry Insights from Data Mesh Implementations: Introduction

 \section{Introduction}

 As the volume of data continues to grow, organizations are striving to become more data-driven in order to outperform the competition \cite{Galer2022WhatsBusiness}.
 The International Data Corporation (IDC) forecasts the amount of data to more than double in the years 2022 - 2026 with private organizations leading the growth \cite{Reinsel2018TheCore}.
-However, current centralized data architectures fail to keep up with the scale and scope of data and analytics use cases \cite{Dehghani2022DataScale, Machado2021DataArchitectures, Dehghani2019HowMesh}.
-As recent empirical insights show, architectures that rely on centralized data warehouses and data lakes have the major drawback that the logical flow of data does not follow the organization's structure \cite{Janssen2020DataIntelligence}.
-This is problematic as the production and consumption of analytical data is increasingly decentralized \cite{Vestues2022AgileStudy}.
-The mismatch between production and consumption results in bottlenecks at the central IT department, unclear responsibilities, and data silos throughout the organization \cite{Dehghani2022DataScale}.
-Consequently, organizations fail to leverage data for business decisions and the development of products and services.

-\citet{Dehghani2022DataScale} postulates data mesh as a new socio-technical data concept to tackle the shortcomings of centralized, monolithic, and domain-agnostic data management approaches which are common today.
-Data mesh is a socio-technical concept based on four main principles: domain-oriented decentralized data ownership, data as a product, self-serve data platform, and federated computational governance.
-Collectively the main principles enable data democratization.
-Data democratization refers to universal data access for all employees across an organization \cite{Awasthi2020ADemocratization}.
+However, in the rapidly evolving landscape of data management, the limitations of traditional centralized data architectures based on data warehouses and data lakes are becoming apparent.
+These systems struggle to keep pace with the increasing volume and variety of data, posing significant challenges for central IT departments \cite{Dehghani2022DataScale, Machado2021DataArchitectures, Dehghani2019HowMesh}.

+Data produced in an increasingly decentralized manner and at a higher volume strains the capacity of these departments and leads to prolonged response times for data requests \cite{Vestues2022AgileStudy}.
+This delay is a critical bottleneck impacting data consumers' accessibility to relevant data and decreasing the overall agility and responsiveness of the organization in a data-centric environment.

+Complicating matters further, the growing variety of data introduces an additional layer of complexity.
+Central IT, often lacks the understanding of specific domains required to manage this variety effectively.
+This gap in domain-specific knowledge prevents the accurate and efficient handling of data, leading to mismatches between data provision and the actual needs of different organizational units \cite{Butte2022}.

+Moreover, the centralized approach to data management raises significant concerns regarding data ownership within the broader field of data governance \cite{Dehghani2022DataScale}.
+In the absence of clear data ownership, responsibility for data quality and maintenance becomes ambiguous, leading to potential issues in data integrity and quality.

+These challenges collectively obstruct seamless access to high-quality data, diminish data integrity, and inflate the time to market and value realization for data-driven initiatives \cite{Butte2022}.
+Consequently, the potential scale and effectiveness of data and artificial intelligence (AI) applications are limited, hindering the organization's evolution into a fully data-driven entity.